isdidum/didum-gitbin/readme.txt

-Welcome Didum's Repository | didum-gitrepo
+Welcome to Didum's Repository | didum-gitrepo
 Created Wednesday, 10/20/2021

 This git repository is created to support collaboration with team members on assigned projects.
-Hence, it contains current workflows: projects and assignments w.r.t.
+Hence, it contains current workflow tasks: projects, assignments & exercises w.r.t.
 Revature's online Software Training Program.

-This file has been generated for documentation purposes Revised & updated on Wednesday, October 27, 2021
+This file has been generated for documentation purposes Revised & updated on Wednesday, October 28, 2021

 -----
 Didum